-Operating revenues are those revenues that are generated directly from the primary activity of the Academy.
-Operating expenses are necessary costs incurred to provide the service that is the primary activity of the Academy.
-All revenues and expenses not meeting this definition are reported as non-operating.
+Operating revenues are those revenues that are generated directly from the primary activities.
+For the Academy, these revenues are primarily foundation payments from the state and sales for food services and school fees.
+Operating expenses are necessary costs incurred to provide the goods or service that is the primary activity of the Academy.
+Revenues and expenses not meeting this definition are reported as non-operating.